boprosv/Hotel-Booking-Cancellation-Assistant/README.md

 ![image alt](https://github.com/boprosv/Hotel-Booking-Cancellation-Assistant/blob/main/Screenshot%202025-02-05%20133007.png?raw=true)

-You can get all the info by inlarging the window or scrolling.
+You can get all the info by enlarging the window or scrolling.

 ![image alt](https://github.com/boprosv/Hotel-Booking-Cancellation-Assistant/blob/main/Screenshot%202025-02-05%20133058.png?raw=true)

+ Sidebar for Chat Management
+✅ "Start a New Chat" Button: Clears chat history for a fresh start.
+✅ Chat History Section: Stores past queries and results for easy reference.